favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 ## Goal

 Isolate ownership safely when multiple updater instances may touch the same WAF list.
-Ownership affects item discovery, updates, stale-item deletion, and shutdown cleanup.
+Ownership affects item discovery, mutation scope, and shutdown cleanup, but it is only one part of the WAF semantic model.

 ## Core Model

 - `WAF_LIST_ITEM_COMMENT` is the comment this instance writes to WAF list items that it creates.
 - `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` is the selector used to decide which existing WAF list items are managed by this instance.
 - These settings are separate by design: one controls writes, and one controls mutation scope.

+Ownership is orthogonal to family intent and lifecycle ownership.

+- Ownership scope answers which existing items this updater may touch.
+- Family scope answers whether an IP family is in scope for this run.
+- Desired-target intent answers which target IPs the updater wants covered for an in-scope family.
+- Lifecycle ownership answers whether shutdown may delete only matched items or the whole list root.

+Shared family-scope and desired-target semantics are defined in [IP Family Intent and Target Providers](ip-family-intent-and-target-providers.markdown).
+This note defines WAF ownership and its interaction with family and lifecycle scope.

+Shared reconciliation and lifecycle-ownership semantics are defined in [Unified Reconciliation and Lifecycle Ownership](unified-reconciliation-and-lifecycle-ownership.markdown).
+This note defines the WAF-specific instantiation.

 The selector uses Go `regexp` RE2 syntax with `MatchString` semantics, not implicit full-match behavior.